-Where the decision is to recommend AIM Level 4 Educational Advice and Mentoring, the service provider and parent/guardian will each receive an email from Better Start, notifying them of the allocation of an AIM Early Years Specialist and AIM Level 4 support.
+Where the decision is to recommend AIM Level 4 Educational Advice and Mentoring, the service provider will receive a Hive notification and the parent/guardian/carer will receive an email.

-Level 4 Educational advice and mentoring involves an EYS gathering information from the Early Years Educators and the child's parent/guardian on the child's strengths, abilities and needs.
-The EYS will coach
+Level 4 Educational advice and mentoring involves an EYS gathering information from the Early Years Educators and the child's parent/guardian/carer on the child's strengths, abilities and needs.
+The EYS will coach and mentor the Early Years Educators on ways to support a child in the ECCE programme.
+This involves working collaboratively with the Early Years Educators, the Child's parent/guardian/carer, and other professionals to develop an inclusive learning environment and to develop a 'My Inclusion Plan' for the child.